 England through to Women’s World Cup semi-finals after defeating Bangladesh

-England are through to the semi-finals at the Women’s World Cup after defeating Bangladesh by 100 runs in New Zealand.
+England are through to the semi-finals of the Women’s World Cup after defeating Bangladesh by 100 runs in New Zealand.

-The British side who began the tournament off the back of three straight losses have turned things around in Wellington with four successive wins.
+Heather Knight’s side, who began the tournament off the back of three straight losses, have turned things around in Wellington with four successive wins.

 England were ultimately lifted to 234 for six by Sophia Dunkley, who made 67 with support from Amy Jones and Katherine Brunt.

+Sophie Ecclestone and Charlie Dean both took three wickets each to help dismiss Bangladesh for 134.

-Captain Heather Knight praised Dunkley’s performance in a post-match interview with Sky Sports.
+Captain Knight praised Dunkley’s performance in a post-match interview with Sky Sports.

 “She’s been a really good find.
 She’s matured and improved her composure at the crease.
 She hits the ball very cleanly,” she said.

-Knight added that the side were hoping for more runs in the match, telling the broadcaster: “I’m really pleased, I probably would have liked a few more runs, 250/260, but the wicket was very slow.
+Knight added that the side were hoping for more runs in the match, saying: “I’m really pleased, I probably would have liked a few more runs, 250/260, but the wicket was very slow.
 And we were clinical with the ball.

 “The batters have all had a little time out in the middle to get used to the conditions here.